Frequently Asked Questions

 No doubt other lawyers are available that could handle your case.
 This firm concentrates its practice in a few areas of law.
 Our experience and expertise in these areas is comparable to the finest anywhere.
 Use our firm for these legal needs and other law firms for other areas of law.

 Can I afford your services?

-Hopefully, yes.
+Yes.
 We offer representation in a variety of ways.
-We offer legal representation on an hourly basis, a contingency basis and a flat fee basis.
+We offer legal representation on an hourly basis, a contingency basis, and a flat fee basis.
 In our first meeting, we will discuss your case and determine the best way to represent you.

 I have a replacement cost policy, but my insurance carrier only paid me the actual cash value of my loss.
 Do I have to actually make the repairs before I can receive the full replacement cost?